- Importing the structure of data files

-- Start the data model editor: click among the quick access buttons.
+- Start the data model editor: click in the quick access buttons.

-- On the "Analysis" pane, in the "Creation" group, expand "Import" and select "Import file/table descriptions...".
+- On the "Analysis" tab, in the "Creation" group, expand "Import" and select "Import file/table descriptions...".

 - The wizard starts.
-A connection to the MySQL database is automatically established and associated with the data files imported into the analysis.
-This connection will have to be used to handle the MySQL data file by programming.
+A connection to the Oracle database is automatically established and it is associated with the data files imported into the analysis.
+This connection will have to be used to handle the Oracle database through programming.